 On a related matter, the service providers had approached TDSAT (the 'Tribunal') on what items of income are liable for calculation of license fee and what all items of income on which license fees are not liable to be paid.
 The Tribunal by its order dated April 23, 2015 held that revenue from sale of scrap, treasury income etc are to be included as part of AGR.
 The Tribunal has also passed an order asking DOT to levy at most nominal amount as token penalty with interest if permissible at the lower rates.
 The Company had approached Honourable High Court of Madras (Court) in 2013 by filing a writ petition prohibiting Department of Telecommunications (DOT) from levying license fee on non-licensed activities.
 An interim order was passed by the Court restraining DOT from recovering license fee in respect of non- telecom activities for the writ petition filed in 2013.
-Also, the Group has received notices for earlier years from DoT claiming Licence fee on the total Income (including income from Non Licensed activities).
+Also, the Group has received notices for earlier years from DoT claiming Licence fee on the total Income (including income from Non-Licensed activities).
 The Group has replied to these notices stating that licence fees are not payable on income from non-licensed activities.
-The Group believes that it has adequate legal defenses against these notices and that the ultimate outcome of these actions may not have a material adverse effect on the Group's financial position and result of operations.
+The Group believes that it has adequate legal defences against these notices and that the ultimate outcome of these actions may not have a material adverse effect on the Group's financial position and result of operations.

-- (ii) The present license for ISP under unified license issued by DOT on June 2, 2014 provides for payment of License fee on pure Internet services.
-However, the company through Internet Service Providers Association of India (ISPAI) challenged the said clause before TDSAT.
-TDSAT passed a stay order on DOT from charging the licence fee on pure Internet services.
-The group has appropriately accounted for any adverse effect that may arise in this regard in the books of account. - b) The Company is party to additional legal actions arising in the ordinary course of business.
-Based on the available information as at March 31, 2018, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
-However in the event of adverse judgment in all these cases, the maximum financial exposure would be ₹ 91,128 (March 31, 2017: ₹ 37,429)
+- b) (ii) The present licence for ISP under Unified License issued by DOT on June 2, 2014 provides for payment of Licence fee on pure internet services.
+However, the Group through Internet Service Providers Association of India (ISPAI) challenged the said clause before TDSAT and has not made payment in this regard.
+TDSAT passed a stay order on DOT from charging the Licence fee on pure internet services.
+The group has appropriately accounted for any adverse effect that may arise in this regard in the books of account.
+The Company is party to additional legal actions arising in the ordinary course of business.
+Based on the available information as at March 31, 2019, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
+However, in the event of adverse judgment in all these cases, the maximum financial exposure would be ₹ 91,628 (March 31, 2018: ₹ 91,128) - c) The Company has received an order passed under section 7A of the Employees Provident Fund & Miscellaneous Provisions Act, 1952 from Employees Provident Fund Organization (EPFO) claiming provident fund contribution aggregating to ₹ 6,432 on special allowances paid to employees.
+The company has filed a writ petition before High court of Madras and obtained the stay of demand.
+In Feb 2019, the Supreme Court held, in a similar case, that Special allowances paid by the employer to its employee will be included in the scope of basic wages and subject to provident fund contribution.
+However, the Supreme Court has not fixed the effective date of order.